 - Before you reach the family, you are requested to switch off your camera’s flash.
 Flash photography is also prohibited while with the gorillas.

-- You will be allowed a total of 60 minutes with the mountain gorillas to watch them foraging, playing and going about their usual business of the day, after which you will be required to leave the family.
+- You will be allowed a total of 60 minutes with the mountain gorillas to watch them foraging, playing, and going about their usual business of the day, after which you will be required to leave the family.

-Be in reasonable shape and have the level of fitness for the group you will be tracking depending on the terrain you will be covering.
-There are easier treks and you can ask for one.
-Remember the average trek is 5 hours plus in both countries with various levels of difficulty.
+Be in reasonable shape and have the level of fitness for the group you will be tracking, depending on the terrain you will be covering.
+There are easier treks, and you can ask for one.
+Remember, the average trek is 5 hours plus in both countries with various levels of difficulty.
 People with Disabilities can be carried in and out on Sedan Chairs by porters.

-Minimum Age is 15 for Gorilla Trekking in both Uganda and Rwanda, if you have younger than 15-year-old children we will provide an activity for them.
+Minimum Age is 15 for Gorilla Trekking in both Uganda and Rwanda.
+If you have younger than 15-year-old children, we will provide an activity for them.
 Ig

-Have no communicable diseases or cold or flu, TB, diarrhea, and any other communicable diseases, Having any communicable disease means canceling the trek, this is for the protection of the gorillas who can catch such things from humans.
+Have no communicable diseases or cold or flu, TB, diarrhea, and any other infectious diseases, Having any communicable disease means canceling the trek, this is for the protection of the gorillas who can catch such things from humans.

-To ease the burden of the Trek on you and keep you focused on the beauty of your surroundings engage the services of a porter and support a Ugandan and or Rwandan family.
-Obtain a tall walking stick to steady yourself on the Trek since often the path can be steep or there is no path.
+To ease the burden of the Trek on you and keep you focused on the beauty of your surroundings, engage the services of a porter, and support a Ugandan and or Rwandan family.
+Obtain a tall walking stick to steady yourself on the Trek since often the path can be steep, or there is no path.

 Up to 8 visitors are allowed on a tracking (trekking) team since more would disturb and or emotionally upset the Mountain Gorilla group you are visiting.
 This limit of 8 visitors also reduces the Mountain Gorillas exposure to illnesses that humans may have.

-As you travel through the forest keep your conversations low, silence might be the best since otherwise you might miss other wildlife or the abundance of birds found at Bwindi Impenetrable Forest, Mgahinga Gorilla Park in Uganda and or Volcanoes National Park in Rwanda.
+As you travel through the forest, keep your conversations low, silence might be the best since otherwise you might miss other wildlife or the abundance of birds found at Bwindi Impenetrable Forest, Mgahinga Gorilla Park in Uganda and or Volcanoes National Park in Rwanda.

 Pack it in and pack it out.
-Do not leave anything behind such as rubbish since it would spoil it for the next visitors and pollute the park.
+Do not leave anything behind, such as rubbish, since it would spoil it for the next visitors and pollute the park.

 Your Mountain Gorilla Tracking experience will begin where the guides found your Gorilla group the day before and track them to their new location since they move daily.
 Pre-trackers go out ahead of you to locate your gorilla group.

-Keep a distance of about 6 to 7 meters which is about 15 feet from the Mountain Gorillas.
+Keep a distance of about 6 to 7 meters, which is about 15 feet from the Mountain Gorillas.
 This way you protect the mountain gorillas from diseases and illnesses humans may be carrying and not seem threatening to gorillas since you

 Stay together as a group when you are in the presence of the Gorillas to reduce potential confusion of the gorillas.